List of maze video games: First-person maze games

+These are games where the player moves through a maze while attempting to reach the exit, sometimes having to avoid or fight enemies.
+Despite a 3D perspective, the mazes in most of these games have 2D layouts when viewed from above.
+Some first-person maze games follow the design of Pac-Man, but from the point of view of being in the maze.

+First-person maze games are differentiated from more diversified first-person party-based RPGs, dungeon crawlers, first-person shooters, and walking sims by their emphasis on navigation of largely abstracted maze environments.

 Maze chase games

 This subgenre is exemplified by Namco's Pac-Man (1980), where the goal is to clear a maze of dots while being pursued.
 Pac-Man spawned many sequels and clones which, in Japan, are often called "dot eat games".
-Other maze chases don't have dots, and the goal is clear the maze of the pursuers themselves (e.g., Pengo, Guzzler, Jungler).
+Other maze chases aren't about getting all the dots or items, and the goal is to clear the maze of the pursuers themselves (e.g., Pengo, Guzzler, Jungler).